 As an orchestral musician Alejandra has collaborated regularly with the Real Filharmonía de Galicia and the Orquesta Sinfónica de Galicia.
 As principal cellist, she has appeared with the Orquesta Sinfónica Vigo 430, the Atlantic Coast Orchestra, the London Metropolitan Sinfonia and the Guildhall Symphony Orchestra.

-Alejandra has performed under the baton of internationally acclaimed conductors like Valery Gergiev, Sir Colin Davis, James Gaffigan, Paul Daniel, David Afkham, Stephen Barlow, Dima Slobodeniouk, Nikolaj Znaider, Jesús López Cobos, Juanjo Mena, Takuo Yuasa, Sian Edwards, Daniel Harding, Jaime Martin, Alexander Bloch, Jordi Mora, Jakub Hrůša, Leif Segerstam, Manuel Hernández-Silva, Antoni Ros Marbá, Michail Jurowski, Christoph König or Lorenzo Viotti, to mention some.
+Alejandra has performed under the baton of internationally acclaimed conductors like Dan Ettinger, Valery Gergiev, Sir Colin Davis, James Gaffigan, Paul Daniel, David Afkham, Stephen Barlow, Dima Slobodeniouk, Nikolaj Znaider, Jesús López Cobos, Juanjo Mena, Takuo Yuasa, Sian Edwards, Daniel Harding, Jaime Martin, Alexander Bloch, Jordi Mora, Jakub Hrůša, Leif Segerstam, Manuel Hernández-Silva, Antoni Ros Marbá, Michail Jurowski, Christoph König or Lorenzo Viotti, to mention some.

 A keen chamber musician, Alejandra has shared stage alongside artists of great reputation such as Nicolas Dautricourt, Alexander Gold, Roberto González, Claudio Martínez Menher, Felix Renggli, David Watkin, Gordan Nikolitch and Tim Hugh.
 In 2016 she formed a duo with the Japanese pianist Eriko Ishimoto with whom has given several critically aclaimed recitals, including their debut concert at Teatro Rosalía dedicated to the memory of David Ethève.